Skip to main content

 If you want to check the validity of the signatures independent of Ledgy, you can do so with Adobe Acrobat Reader.

-You can verify the signature in Adobe Reader by opening the Signature Panel:
+You can verify signatures in Adobe Reader using two methods:

-Open the document and click on Choose View > Show/Hide > Navigation Panes > Signatures, or click the Signature Panel button in the document message bar.
+2. Click on View > Show/Hide > Navigation Panes > Signatures, or click the Signature Panel button in the document message bar

 Note: You can right-click a signature field in the Signatures panel to do most signature-related tasks, including adding, clearing, and validating signatures.
 In some cases, however, the signature field becomes locked after you sign it.